jainkrati/BuildOnOcean/README.md

 # BuildOnOcean
-Recordings + study material for the bootcamp I conduct for Ocean DAO
+Recording at https://youtu.be/wsF6_7xSyDo for the bootcamp I conduct for Ocean DAO